Financing Ocean Ventures in Today's Economic Climate

 The reality of today’s economic environment, combined with the world’s multiplying energy demand, creates enormous financial challenges for the industry, government, and institutional communities.

-After a flurry of merger and acquisition activity in the geophysical and seismic survey business, there is still a lag in the data processing capabilities of most of the major service providers.
+After a flurry of M&A activity in the geophysical and seismic survey business, there is still a lag in the data processing capabilities of most of the major service providers.
 These same companies have made significant investments in next-generation vessels at prices that are staggering when compared to the last new build boom.
 Whether it is the funding necessary to acquire yet another round of leading edge technology, or restructure the debt for an existing asset base, a non-traditional approach to financing is essential.

 With offshore drilling waters depths advancing quickly from deep to ultra-deep, and target drilling depths increasing at a similar pace, we are seeing a need to finance high-specification rigs and special-purpose vessels that require a major infusion of investment capital.